giancosta86/OmniCourse/README.md

 For details about _installing and using OmniCourse_, please consult the [tutorial wiki page](https://github.com/giancosta86/OmniCourse/wiki/3.-Tutorial).

+Alternatively, the lightweight kernel, focusing on just the core model - with no UI dependencies - is available as the [OmniCourse-core](https://github.com/giancosta86/OmniCourse-core) project.

 ## New features in OmniCourse 2

 - _Well-defined model_ written in **TypeScript**, with remarkably high **test coverage** on the model